Alnwick Castle: Construction

 This structure is at the centre of a large bailey.
 As the central block was not large enough to contain all the accommodations required in later centuries, a large range of buildings was constructed along the south wall of the bailey.
-These two main areas of accommodation are connected by a link building.
+Link building connects these two main areas of accommodation.
 There are ten main towers along the walls of the outer bailey.
-Running clockwise from the keep, they are the Postern Tower, the Constable's Tower, the Record Tower, the Warder's Tower, the middle gatehouse, the Auditor's Tower, the Clock Tower, the main gatehouse, the Abbot's Tower and the Falconer's Tower.
-Some of the towers are D-shaped, for better resistance to assault, while some are rectangular, to provide better accommodation.
-Most of the towers are part of the 14th century work, though the Constable's, Warder's, Clock and Falconer's Towers have been rebuilt.
-There are also three smaller turrets: Hotspur's Chair on the east side, named after Harry Hotspur, and the West Garret and Aveners' Towers either side of the main gatehouse.
+Running clockwise from the keep, they are the Postern Tower, the Constable's Tower, the Record Tower, the Warder's Tower, the middle gatehouse, the Auditor's Tower, the Clock Tower, the main gatehouse, the Abbot's Tower, and the Falconer's Tower.
+Some of the towers are D-shaped for better resistance to assault, while others are rectangular for better accommodation.
+Most of the towers are part of the 14th-century work, though the Constable's, Warder's, Clock and Falconer's Towers have been rebuilt.
+There are also three smaller turrets: Hotspur's Chair on the east side, named after Harry Hotspur, and the West Garret and Aveners' Towers on either side of the main gatehouse.
 The main gate is defended by two semi-octagonal towers, like the inner gate, with a long barbican in front.
-About a sixth of the bailey wall has been reduced almost to ground level on the bailey side to open up views into the park.
+About a sixth of the bailey wall has been reduced to almost ground level on the bailey side to open views into the park.
 Where the outer wall formerly joined the keep, a lower terrace was added as part of the Georgian works.
 Stable and service yards adjoin the castle outside the bailey; these would not have existed when the castle still had a military function.

 Alnwick Castle has two parks.
-Immediately to the north of the castle is a relatively small park straddling the River Aln which was landscaped by Lancelot Brown ("Capability Brown") and Thomas Call in the 18th century; it is known locally as the Pastures.
+Immediately to the north of the castle is a relatively small park straddling the River Aln, which was landscaped by Lancelot Brown ("Capability Brown") and Thomas Call in the 18th century; it is known locally as the Pastures.
 Nearby is the much larger Hulne Park, which contains the remains of Hulne Priory.

 The castle is in good repair and used for many purposes.
 It provides a home for the present Duke and family and offices for Northumberland Estates, which manages the Duke's extensive farming and property holdings.

-Alnwick's battlements are surmounted by carved figures.
-Some of these date from around 1300; historian Matthew Johnson notes that around this time there were several castles in northern England similarly decorated, such as Bothal, Lumley and Raby.
+Carved figures surmount Alnwick's battlements.
+Some of these date from around 1300; historian Matthew Johnson notes that around this time there were several castles in northern England similarly decorated, such as Bothal, Lumley, and Raby.
 However, many of the surviving figures are from the mid-18th century, commissioned by the 1st Duke and Duchess from Stamfordham sculptor James Johnson.